Aricg/PackStackSandBox/README.md

     iptables -A POSTROUTING -t nat -j MASQUERADE

 In this example we have set the vboxnet to  the 10.0.20.0/22 range.

+OSX:

+Don't have a mac, this is untested

+    /usr/sbin/natd -interface en0
+    /sbin/ipfw -f flush
+    /sbin/ipfw add divert natd all from any to any via en0 /sbin/ipfw add pass all from any to any sudo sysctl -w net.inet.ip.forwarding=1

 Vagrant ssh into the compute and the controller node and set the default route to vboxnet0 rather than the nat device that vagrant sets at default